openfaas/workshop/lab4.md

 * `read_timeout` - time allowed fo the function to read a request over HTTP
 * `write_timeout` - time allowed for the function to write a response over HTTP
-* `hard_timeout` - the maximum duration a function can run before being terminated
+* `exec_timeout` - the maximum duration a function can run before being terminated

 The API Gateway has a default of 20 seconds, so let's test out setting a shorter timeout on a function.